Skip to content

 Battle of Pensacola Commemoration and Galvez Day Celebration

-Planning has begun for the 2024 Battle of Pensacola Commemoration.
-Once again this year, we plan to participate in the Galvez Day Ceremonies hosted by the Pensacola Heritage Foundation and provide the Pensacola community with a firs-hand look at what we hope will be the larges SAR Color Guard contingent that the Commemoration has had to date.
+Planning is in full swing for the 2026 Battle of Pensacola Commemoration.
+Once again this year, we plan to participate in the Galvez Day Ceremonies hosted by the City of Pensacola and provide the Pensacola community with a first-hand look at what we hope will be the largest SAR Color Guard contingent that the Commemoration has had to date.

 Tentative Schedule of Events: